Time to Reload

-This ammunition reloading equipment manufacturer replaced manual surface finishing with an automated diamond-crystal operation to overcome ergonomic and quality problems – and increased production efficiency up to 70 percent.
+Ammunition reloading equipment manufacturer RCBS replaced manual surface finishing with an automated diamond-crystal operation from Brush Research Manufacturing to overcome ergonomic and quality problems – and increases production efficiency up to 70 percent.

 The use of manual processes for surface finishing operations can be far more costly than properly automating the processes with the right tools.
 Repetitive motion tasks and other ergonomic deficiencies not only result in discomfort and injuries, but also in operator fatigue that shrinks productivity and compromises product quality.

 In the case of RCBS (Oroville, CA), a member of the ATK Security & Sporting Group (Minneapolis, MN) and a leading producer of high-quality ammunition reloading equipment for over 60 years, concerns about just such a scenario involving a manual surface finishing operation resulted in a company goal to eliminate the risk of injuries and operator fatigue problems.
 It also led to significant, productivity and quality gains that were later estimated in the 60 percent to 70 percent range.

 Among its products, this manufacturer offers a variety of steel reloading dies for rifles and pistols that are typically sold in sets for each caliber to be reloaded.
 “We produce hundreds of thousands of these dies every year,” says Tim Taylor, a RCBS engineer.
 “So the achievement of consistent, high quality surface finish as well as avoidance of worker discomfort became a high priority that got a lot of attention.”